WELCOME TO THE PARENT PORTAL

 CHECKING FOR LICE

 Upon arriving to camp, our camp nurses will be checking all campers for lice.
 We are requesting that you check your child for lice before arriving at CYB.
 If you are not sure if your child has lice please see your healthcare provider to have your child evaluated.
-If upon evaluation, your child has nits or eggs present, they will be sent home.
-They will not be allowed to stay at camp.
+If upon evaluation, our camp nurse or designated staff determine that your child has nits or eggs present, they will not be allowed to remain at camp.

-All campers must be signed out at the checkout station.
+All campers must be signed out via our drive through pick-up process.

-Campers will be allowed to leave only with an authorized person, unless prior arrangements are made with the CYB administration.
+Campers will be allowed to leave only with an authorized pick-up person, unless prior arrangements are made with the CYB camp director.

 CHILD CARE (AFTER HOURS)

-Pllease note that pickup time for campers are Sundays 9 a.m. to11 a.m.
+Please note that pickup time for campers are Sunday's 9-10 a.m.
 Parents please pick up your child within this timeframe on Sunday.
-We will be giving a grace period until 12 p.m.
+We will be giving a grace period of 30 minutes.
 After this time however, campers that have not yet been picked up by parents will be automatically placed in a child care program and parents will be charged $20 per hour per camper.

 LETTERS & PHONE CALLS

-Campers love to get letters, packages, and e-mails from home.
-Please send them early so they will be sure to arrive while the camper is still at camp.
+Campers love to get letters, packages, and e-mails from parents and friends.
+Please send packages or letters the early so they will be sure to arrive while the camper is still at camp.
 We encourage you to write rather than call; kids love hearing their name during mail call.
-Campers may receive e-mails but cannot send them.
+Campers may receive e-mails from family.
+We print out your email message and give it to them at mail call.
 If you wish to email your camper use the following: email@example.com

 HEALTH & SAFETY

-In planning for the camping season we have endeavored to create as safe an environment and activities as possible while still allowing the campers to experience adventure and to be challenged physically.
+In planning for the camping season we have endeavored to create as safe an environment and activities as possible while still allowing the campers to experience adventure and to be challenged physically and mentally.
 Our staff is carefully trained to ensure the safety of our campers.
-A nurse is available at the camp 24 hours a day.
+A nurse is available and on-site at the camp 24 hours a day, 7 days a week.

 It is required for each camper to bring their own medications, and if these are over-the-counter medications, they must be in their own containers.

-All camper medications must be registered and placed in the care of the health personnel at registration.
+All camper medications must be registered and placed in the care of the health personnel at on-site check-in.

 In the event of a medical problem, the camp will make all attempts to contact the parents or guardian.
 Please make sure we have the best phone number to reach you.